 Why go?
 Because for 15 years, Rome’s Monday nightlife has been exclusively Any Given Monday.

 Via Cardinale Merry del Val, 14 (Trastevere)

 An all-new concept in the heart of Trastevere where live music, Dj sets and much more comes to life for a night to remember.
-Thursdays at Live Alcazar are dedicated to live music jam sessions, while concerts by international and Italian soul, R&B, funk and jazz artists fill the stage on Fridays and Saturdays, alternating with a resident band.
+Open from Thursday to Sunday; Thursdays are dedicated to live music jam sessions; the rest of the weekend has several other shows on deck, too.
+International guests, dj sets, comedy shows, and multiple other acts are also part of the long list of events happening at Alcazar Live.
+On Sunday they await you with a brunch and a market next to live DJ sets.
 The night is young and goes on till the after-hours as the place transforms itself into a dance floor.
-Live Alcazar is the perfect place to indulge in cocktails – from classic to mixology – and dance the night away in an atmosphere that takes you back in time.
+Alcazar Live is the perfect place to indulge in cocktails – from classic to mixology – and dance the night away in an atmosphere that takes you back in time.

 Shari Vari Playhouse

 In the heart of Rome, Shari Vari Playhouse, formerly known as SupperClub, has become a key stop in the roman nightlife.
 Their goal is to satisfy all of your needs, a true playhouse.
 The interior design is reminiscent of an American house from the 50′s.